OmarAzizi/SKernel/README.md

 ```bash
 make kernel
 ```
-Which will build the kernel source code and run it using the QEMU emulator [install QEMU](https://www.qemu.org/).
+Which will build the kernel source code and run it using the QEMU emulator ([Install QEMU](https://www.qemu.org/)).
 <br>

 You can rerun the kernel without building it using: